-The Head of Centre must ensure compliance with the published JCQ regulations and awarding body requirements to ensure the security and integrity of the examinations/assessments:
+The Head of Centre must ensure compliance with the published JCQ regulations and awarding body requirements to ensure the security and integrity of the examinations/assessments by:

-- ensuring that appropriate accommodation to support the size of cohorts including AAO. - understanding and follow all JCQ exam regulations (GR, ICE, AA, SM, NEA, SC). - taking responsibility for confirming on an annual basis, that they are aware of and adhering to the latest version of the JCQ regulations by responding to the head of centre 's declaration which is managed as part of the NCNR annual update, which they cannot delegate and is aware failure to respond will result in the centre being suspended, unable to submit entries and receiving papers. - ensuring that the Exams Officer, SLT, SENDCo and all staff receives appropriate support in order to facilitate the effective delivery of exams and assessments within the centre and compliant with JCQ published regulations, to maintain the integrity and security at all times throughout the exam series. - ensuring that the location of the centre's secure storage facility is a secure room solely assigned to exams with only restricted to 2-4 key holders.
-Advise the awarding bodies immediately of any security risk with the question papers. - ensuring that all risks to the exam process is assessed and is set out in the exam contingency in section 10 of this document. - advising award bodies if any member of staff has conflict of interest and subject staff do not invigilate their own exam. - ensuring that arrangements are in place for second pair of eyes to check exam papers before they are opened.
+- ensuring that appropriate accommodation to support the size of cohorts including AAO. - understanding and follow all JCQ exam regulations (GR, ICE, AA, SM, NEA, SC). - taking responsibility for confirming on an annual basis, that they are aware of and adhering to the latest version of the JCQ regulations by responding to the head of centre's declaration which is managed as part of the NCNR annual update, which they cannot delegate and is aware failure to respond will result in the centre being suspended, unable to submit entries and receiving papers. - taking responsibility for ensuring that information gathering has been obtained appropriately. - ensuring that that Exams Officer, SLT, SENDCo and all staff receives appropriate training and support in order to facilitate the effective delivery of exams and assessments within the centre and compliant with JCQ published regulations, to maintain the integrity and security at all times throughout the exam series. - ensuring that the location of the centre's secure storage facility is a secure room solely assigned to exams with only restricted to 2-4 key holders.
+Advise the awarding bodies immediately of any security risk with the question papers. - ensuring that all risks to the exam process is assessed and is set out in the exam contingency in section 10 of this document. - advising award bodies if any member of staff has conflict of interest and subject staff do not invigilate their own exam. - ensuring that arrangements are in place for second person to check exam papers before they are opened.